Praxis Wiki logo

 Initial MIT

-Initial MIT card payment request.
-In these transactions, the cardholder must provide their card details and authorize the transaction by providing a signature or entering a PIN.
+The Initial MIT is a card payment request where the cardholder must provide their card details and authorize the transaction—either by signing or entering a PIN.

 {